hagiosofori/learning-project-todo-app-1/README.md

   - the implementation should be such that, switching from the REST backend to the graphql backend is trivial
 - practice and become comfortable with best practices
 - practice and become comfortable with radix
+- supertest

+- can we add a third backend? trpc?
+- it'll mean we'll need a frontend client for it as well, most likely